surveyorstories/bhudocs/docs/Tutorial-Modules/export_panel.md

 Dropdown shows all the list of available(added) Layouts in the Projects.

-- On click the layout dropdown open with all the added Layouts in the project
+- On click the layout drop-down open with all the added Layouts in the project
-- Click on the prefered Layout to select.
+- Click on the preferred Layout to select.

 ## Preview (Button)